solkimicreb/book_of_algorand/README.md

 const mnemonic = algosdk.secretKeyToMnemonic(treasury.sk);
 ```

-A public key represents an Algorand account once it is added to the blockchain via a minimum 0.1 algo funding transaction.
+A public key represents an Algorand account once it is added to the blockchain via a minimum 0.1 algo coin funding transaction.
 Algo - the base currency of Algorand blockchain - secures the network against DOS and spam attacks.
-The 0.1 algo minimum balance is required to prevent account creation spams.
+The 0.1 algo coin minimum balance is required to prevent account creation spams.

 ```js
 const algosdk = require("algosdk");